raj-subhankar/insta-clone/README.md

-# Insta clone app using React and Firebase
+# Instagram clone using React and Firebase